 “We’re trying to reduce the amount of confusion within the supply chain and open it up to the buyer,” said Hopwood.
 “We want to show our buyers a complete breakdown of their market spend, from their hands all the way through to the publishers at the other end.
 And Xandr and Adform provide technology that allows us to do that.”

-Hopwood said the motivation isn’t specifically around working more closely with Xandr or Adform specifically.
+Hopwood said the motivation isn’t around working more closely with Xandr or Adform specifically.
 Rather, those two companies offer tools which fit with what OMG wants to offer its clients.

 Naturally, this will result in a trimming down of supply partners, and more money being channeled through the select number of tech companies which offer these tools.
 But Hopwood said that this is just part of an ongoing trend anyway.